-We utilized a measurement date of October 1, 2017, which reflects an employee population of more than 600,000 individuals worldwide as of the measurement date.
-It is important to note that 95% of this population comprises our "associates" - these are the employees on assignment that day with our clients within the 80 countries in which we operate.
+When we calculated our median employee in 2017, we utilized a measurement date at the beginning of our fourth quarter (October 1, 2017).
+We had an employee population of more than 600,000 individuals worldwide as of the measurement date.
+It is important to note that 95% of this population comprises our "associates" - these are the employees on assignment that day with our clients within the 80 countries and territories in which we operate.
 A majority of such assignments are temporary in nature, of different types and durations, which leads to considerable variation in our employee population on a daily basis.
 In accordance with Item 402(u), our employee population includes both our associates and the remaining 5% of our employees who represent our "permanent" (full and part-time) staff.